lukka/run-vcpkg/README.md

  | Skipped by default.     |
  │ If no cache-hit,        │  Inputs:
- │ store vcpkg onto        │  - `doNotCache`: set to false to │ GH cache                │    run this block.
+ │ store vcpkg onto        │  - `doNotCache`: set to false to │ GH cache.               │    run this block.
  └────────────┬────────────┘
               |
               ▼